 14 January: Left back Gregor Potocnik (7 internationals/7 goals) replaces Nik Henigman.

-Remaining replacements Slovenia: 5 (1 in preliminary round)
+Remaining replacements Slovenia: 2 (0 in main round)

 21-year-old Blaz Janc is one of the best young handball players in Europe.
 He has been a regular member of the senior national squad since 2016 and was a key player for Slovenia's younger age category teams before that.